marikgoldstein/marikgoldstein.github.io/index.markdown

 with Michael Albergo, Nick Boffi, Rajesh Ranganath, and Eric Vanden-Eijnden!

 * Summer 2023: We are running the second iteration of the workshop on Spurious Correlations, Invariance, and Stability at ICML 2023!

-* Spring 2023: glad to help out on the survival analysis /estimation side of things on [A dynamic risk score for early prediction of cardiogenic shock using machine learning](https://arxiv.org/abs/2303.12888) (preprint), led by Yuxuan Hu!

 * Spring 2023: [Where to Diffuse, How to Diffuse, and How to Get Back: Automated Learning for Multivariate Diffusions](https://arxiv.org/abs/2302.07261) accepted to ICLR 2023!
 Joint work with Raghav Singhal and Rajesh Ranganath.